slsa-framework/slsa/docs/spec/v1.0/about.md

     produce malicious software, but it can reduce insider risks within an organization you trust.
-SLSA's Build track protects against tampering during or after the build, and [future SLSA tracks](future-directions.md) intend to protect against unauthorized modifications of source code and dependenies.
+SLSA's Build track protects against tampering during or after the build, and [future SLSA tracks](future-directions.md) intend to protect against unauthorized modifications of source code and dependencies.
 -   Transitive trust for dependencies: the SLSA level of an artifact is independent of the level of its dependencies.
 You can use SLSA recursively to also judge an artifact's dependencies on their own, but there is